AidanTomcy/Tresorita/README.md

 The usersTable.sql only contains the code for the users table.
 There is no React, Angular, Vue or any frontend library.
 Warning: This website is not yet hosted.
-Please do make a pull request if you find a bug.
+Please do create an issue if you find a bug.

 The includes/submitform.inc.php stores the contents the user fills in in a table.
 Here is what it looks like: